yglukhov/nim-jwt/README.md

 `proc toJWT*(s: string): JWT` - parse a base64 string to decode it to a JWT token object

-`sign*(token: var JWT, secret: var string)` - sign a token.
+`sign*(token: var JWT, secret: string)` - sign a token.
 Creates a `signature` property on the given token and assigns the signature to it.

-`proc verify*(token: JWT, secret: var string): bool` - verify a token (typically on your incoming requests)
+`proc verify*(token: JWT, secret: string, alg: SignatureAlgorithm): bool` - verify a token (typically on your incoming requests)

 `proc $*(token: JWT): string` - creates a b64url string from the token